multiculturalism

 Definition

-Multiculturalism refers to a societal condition comprising three key components: Multicultural Ideology (widespread valuing and appreciation of diversity), Multicultural Contact (diverse ethno-cultural groups interacting with each other rather than leading parallel lives), and Multicultural Policies and Practices that support and accommodate diversity.
-When these criteria are met, multiculturalism can ensure cultural maintenance and equitable participation for all ethno-cultural groups.
-However, research on multiculturalism in acculturation science has primarily focused on immigrants and their descendants, largely overlooking Indigenous Peoples despite extensive intercultural contact occurring on their lands.
-From Indigenous perspectives, particularly those of Māori, multiculturalism must be grounded in historical treaties and centered on values such as hospitality and care, while remaining conditional on not overriding bicultural partnerships and Indigenous priorities established through post-colonial contexts.
+Multiculturalism refers to a societal condition defined by three components: Multicultural Ideology, meaning a widespread valuing and appreciation of diversity; Multicultural Contact, meaning diverse ethno-cultural groups interacting rather than leading parallel lives; and Multicultural Policies and Practices that support and accommodate diversity.
+When these criteria are met, multiculturalism is proposed to ensure cultural maintenance and equitable participation for all ethno-cultural groups, with perceived multicultural norms positively associated with trust, national attachment, and psychological well-being for both minority and majority group members.
+However, acculturation science has examined multiculturalism almost exclusively in the context of immigrants and their descendants, largely overlooking the 476 million Indigenous Peoples on whose lands much of the world's intercultural contact occurs.
+From the perspective of Māori in Aotearoa/New Zealand, a functioning multicultural society must be grounded in Te Tiriti o Waitangi and centered on Manaakitanga, and support for multicultural policies remains conditional on those policies not overriding the bicultural partnership and Indigenous priorities the Treaty established.

 Sources: Ward et al. (2025)